American Airlines pilots sue to stop flights to China

-DALLAS — The pilots’ union at American Airlines sued to block the carrier from flying to China and told members not to operate flight there because of the spreading coronavirus outbreak.
+DALLAS — The pilots’ union at American Airlines sued to block the carrier from flying to China and told members not to operate flights there because of the spreading coronavirus outbreak.

 The Allied Pilots Association, which represents American’s 15,000 pilots, filed the lawsuit Thursday in state district court in Dallas.
 The union cited the declaration by international health experts that the virus is a public health emergency.